getTomsKnowledge/Pontifex_StephensonSchneierMann/README.md

 # Pontifex_StephensonSchneierMann
  The Pontifex Perl script analyzed by Alistair Mann as seen on p.
-594 (paperback) of Cryptonomicon by Neal Stephenson derived from Bruce Schneier's Solitaire algorithm
+594 (paperback) of Cryptonomicon by Neal Stephenson derived from Bruce Schneier's Solitaire algorithm.

+4/27/2025: Script shameless lifted from @Csi18nAlistairMann and reproduced here.
+Recommend using the .ipynb for sources, background info.
+Script is obfuscated Perl which makes it... challenging to read at face value.
+Enjoy!